LicensePlates.cc

 In God We Trust

-This design was replaced with a new design c.
-2016.
-We are unsure of the breakpoint between the old and new design, but it appears to be between HE and HS just based on Internet image searching.
-There may be some highs here that actually belong on the new (2017) series.
-If you can help narrow this down, please let us know!
+This design was replaced with the 2016 base between 652 4HH and HS.
+There may be some highs here that actually belong on the 2016 series.
+If you can help narrow this down further please let us know!

 Military and Veteran Plates